World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: Assuming my entry is competitive, what are my chances of being a finalist and then winning a prize?

-A: Each region is looking to recruit a different number of contestants, though the ratio of participants to original contestants will be even to maintain consistency and fairness.
+A: Each region is looking to recruit a different number of applicants.
+There may be other differences between the regions, though the ratio of participants to original applicants is intended to be roughly equivalent, using common criteria, to maintain consistency and fairness.

 Q: How many prizes are there, and what is included?